ihmeuw/vivarium_public_health/docs/source/tutorials/artifact.rst

     art = Artifact('../../../tests/dataset_manager/artifact.hdf')
     print(art)

 Now we have an :class:`~vivarium_public_health.dataset_manager.artifact.Artifact` object, which we can use to interact with the data stored in the hdf file with which we created it.

 Optionally, we can specify filter terms on the artifact when we create it, which will be applied to filter all data that we load out of the artifact.
-For example, if we were only interested in data for ages over 5, we could add a filter term to our artifact that would filter all data with an ``age`` column.
+For example, if we were only interested in data for years after 2005, we could add a filter term to our artifact that would filter all data with a ``year`` column.

 .. code-block:: python

     from vivarium_public_health.dataset_manager import Artifact

-    art = Artifact('../../../tests/dataset_manager/artifact.hdf', filter_terms=['age > 5'])
+    art = Artifact('../../../tests/dataset_manager/artifact.hdf', filter_terms=['year > 2005'])
     print(art)

+Note that the keys in the artifact are unchanged.
+The filter terms only affect data when it is loaded out of the artifact.

 .. testcode::
     :hide: